Money Management

 $100,000 + $150,000 = $250,000-$100,000=$150,000

-Now that the company’s total assets and liabilities have been calculated, the company has a net worth of $150,000.
+Once total assets and liabilities have been calculated, this company has a net worth of $150,000.
 This method can calculate the net value of all companies in any industry.
 The U.S. Securities and Exchange Commission (SEC) requires publicly traded companies to disclose their total assets and liabilities in annual 10-K filings, making the asset approach a universally recognized standard.

 The liabilities approach.

-This allows for an accurate estimate of whether or not the company has sufficient cash, property, and other items to pay back all of its obligations.
-Credit reporting agencies such as Experian note that understanding your liabilities — including credit card balances, auto loans, and student debt — is essential to accurately calculating your personal net worth.
+Rather than leading with assets, the liabilities approach calculates net worth by totaling all of a company’s obligations and subtracting that figure from total assets.
+This starting perspective is useful because it directs attention to whether a company has sufficient cash, property, and other items to cover all of its obligations.
+Credit reporting agencies such as Experian note that understanding your liabilities, including credit card balances, auto loans, and student debt, is essential to accurately calculating your personal net worth.

 The hybrid method.

 Many factors can be used to determine an individual’s or family’s net worth.
-These factors are not necessarily conclusive on their own, but they should be used in conjunction with each other to ensure that you are calculating the most accurate net worth possible.
+These factors are not necessarily conclusive on their own, but they should be used in conjunction with each other to ensure that you are calculating the most accurate figure possible.

-The factors to be used include statements such as the balance sheet and the income statements, tax records, retirement accounts, current savings and investments, real estate holdings, debts owed on property or vehicles, and other assets.
-The Internal Revenue Service (IRS) also uses balance sheet data and reported asset values when auditing businesses and self-employed individuals, underscoring the importance of accurate record-keeping.
+Relevant factors include the balance sheet and income statements, tax records, retirement accounts, current savings and investments, real estate holdings, debts owed on property or vehicles, and other assets.
+The Internal Revenue Service (IRS) also uses balance sheet data and reported asset values when auditing businesses and self-employed individuals, which reflects how seriously accurate record-keeping matters in practice.

-First and foremost, you should be able to determine your net worth by compiling your assets from various sources.
-These assets are your investments, debts, property, retirement accounts, etc. Using your balance sheet, you will see that the total assets are equal to zero due to any debt repaid.
+First and foremost, you should compile your assets from various sources: investments, debts, property, retirement accounts, and so on.
+Using your balance sheet, you will see that total assets are equal to zero once any debt is repaid against them.

-This means your net worth cannot be negative.
+This means your net worth cannot be negative through asset depletion alone.
 You cannot keep the property and invest it to increase your net worth.
-However, you can use the net worth calculator to help you determine just how much your assets are worth.
+However, you can use a net worth calculator to help determine just how much your assets are worth.
 Personal finance platforms such as SoFi’s net worth calculator provide straightforward tools for aggregating your assets and liabilities in one place.

 Financial statements are a highly cited data source for accurately calculating your net worth.
 These statements will often ask for an amount of debt and assets at the end of each accounting period.
 Here is how you would calculate one year’s financials: